 8) Your Business – is it a Product, Service, Shop…?

-Often the most common mistake I find when meeting a new SEO client, is that in a 5-second peruse of your website, it is unclear as to what your business is.
+Often the most common mistake I find when meeting a new SEO client, is that in a 5-second look at your website, it is unclear as to what your business is.
 If you sell products, have a Products page or a Shop.
 If you sell services, have a Services page or promote a Book-an-Appointment.
 Make it super easy to see that your website is a business and not just an information site or a blog.